Moving Oceans is a research project about the role of sport, physical activities and leisure in how we come to care for oceans and coasts.

 An understanding of the interconnection of the health and wellbeing of ecologies, and how this impacts the health and wellbeing of the humans who are part of them.
 Instead of only seeing the benefits of coasts and oceans to people, it accounts for how people impact coasts and oceans too.

 The development of relationships and connections to ecologies that inspire emotive responses and ethical practices.
 These often develop through place-based, multispecies encounters.

 The complex and interconnected community of relationships between human and non-human organisms and physical environments.
 In this project, ‘ecology’ is extended to include technologies, pollution, economies, media, histories, culture, and any other practice or institution that impacts human-environmental health and wellbeing.

 This project uses interviews, fieldwork and media analysis to:

 Moving Oceans is grounded with a deep understanding that we may not all share the same ideology, mindset and values.
-With an interest in engaging in discussions and debates, and willingness to share information, we invite individuals, journalists, community groups, coastal managers and policy-makers to engage in the politics of ocean lifestyle sports – cultural and identity politics, the critiques of settler-colonial impacts and arguments for more diversity and inclusion.
+With an interest in engaging in discussions and debates, and willingness to share information, we invite individuals, journalists, community groups, coastal managers and policy-makers to engage with us.